Shortbrook Safeguarding Team

 Anyone who comes in to contact with children and families has a role to play in safeguarding.

-If you find yourself having a safeguarding concern over a child/family please click here to access the Safeguarding Children website.
+If you find yourself having a safeguarding concern over a child/family please access the Safeguarding Children website.

 Another source of advice is also available from the NSPCC website.
-Please click here to visit their website.
+Please click the link below to visit their website.

 Our children learn how to keep themselves and others safe and how to recognise and respond to dangers.
 We encourage all our children to discuss and explore their rights, responsibilities and personal safety through a wide range of activities within the curriculum and through extra curricular experiences.